 The Importance of Load Time and Reliability

 The reliability and performance of any website will be extremely critical to its success.
-Obviously, if the site is down it is not doing anyone any good.
+Obviously, if the site is down it’s not doing anyone any good.
 And slow loading pages can cause visitors to leave and go to another site.
-Additionally, slow-loading pages can suffer in terms of SEO since Google uses load time as a factor in determining rankings.
+Additionally, slow-loading pages can suffer in terms of SEO since Google uses load speed as a factor in determining rankings.
 Because of all of these things, the load speed of your pages is a very important factor.

-In general, shared hosting will not have the same level of performance and reliability as VPS, a dedicated server, or managed WordPress hosting.
-If your site is for your business or makes you money in some way, make sure that you don’t choose a host based on price alone or you will likely experience less than optimal performance.
+In general, budget shared hosting will not have the same level of performance and reliability as VPS, a dedicated server, or managed WordPress hosting.
+If your site is for your business or makes you money in some way, make sure that you don’t choose a host based on price alone or you will likely experience less-than-optimal performance.

-We already looked at the benefit of getting support from WordPress experts, and that is something that you should consider.
-You may find this expert support to be especially important if you are not a WordPress expert and if you are not a developer.
+We already looked at the benefit of getting support from WordPress experts, and that’s something that you should consider.
+You may find this expert support to be especially important if you’re not a WordPress expert and if you’re not a developer.

 Number of Websites or Domains